Finding Balance in a World of Uncertainty: Reflections on Creating Change and Living Freely

-I feel as if I have a responsibility to create a better future for the next generations, but I cannot fathom even thinking beyond a few years from now.
+How much can I do when I cannot even fathom a world beyond a few years from now?
 Obviously, things are constantly evolving, but at this rate, how can we even be sure that it is evolving into a better place?
-Not only are mass genocides occurring, but the climate crisis is also in disarray.

 Everyone always mentions the need for self-care, and while I definitely think it’s important, is it selfish to want it while others are literally suffering?
+Can we still indulge in self-care without feeling guilty?
+Can two things be true at once?

 Conclusion

-With that, I just want to know your thoughts on trying to change the world and salvage it versus just letting it be and continuing to live your life as it is.
-Are our new critical thinking skills propelling us forward?
-Are we just thinking about the issues without trying to find any real solutions?
-It seems to be the direction we’re headed: understanding the issue but not having real, tangible solutions, which brings me back to my initial thought of “what in the actual f*ck is going on?”
+With that, I want to know your thoughts on trying to change the world and salvage it versus just letting it be and continuing to live your life as it is.
+How much work can we do together to create change?
+Are our small daily choices enough?
+Are we lacking the necessary critical thinking skills to propel us forward?
+Are we simply thinking about the issues without trying to find any real solutions?
+How can we continue resistance to fundamentally create change?

 xoxo,